Virtual environment configuration requirements

 - In the Docker container's Settings, find the Privileged mode parameter.

 - If it is disabled, the recommendation is fulfilled.
-Otherwise, proceed to the "Guides and solutions to use".
+Otherwise, proceed to "Guides and solutions to use".

 -